Tickmill Review

 Tickmill primarily appeals to high-volume, high-balance traders interested in trading only the most popular forex and CFD instruments.
 Its offering includes a variety of copy-trading platforms and two main account types: spread-only and commission-based.

-Thanks to its low effective average spreads (factoring in per-trade commissions and Raw account pricing), Tickmill earned Best in Class honors for Commissions & Fees in our 2025 Annual Awards.
-It also achieved Best in Class recognition for Copy Trading, MetaTrader, and Algo Trading.
+Thanks to its low effective average spreads (factoring in per-trade commissions and Raw account pricing), Tickmill earned Best in Class honors for Copy Trading, MetaTrader, and Algo Trading in our 2026 Annual Awards.

 However, its drawbacks include a limited market range, modest research materials, and underwhelming educational content.
 And while Raw account pricing is highly competitive, the top forex brokers deliver more than just low-cost trading.